Chart Color Schemes

 Housing

-Tumbi Umbi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Tumbi Umbi is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-As of the latest Census, Tumbi Umbi had 81.2% houses and 18.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Tumbi Umbi was at 39.2%, with mortgaged dwellings at 43.7% and rented ones at 17.2%.
-The median monthly mortgage repayment was $2,146, aligning with Sydney metro's average.
-The median weekly rent was $410, whereas Sydney metro had no recorded figures for these metrics.
-Nationally, Tumbi Umbi's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Tumbi Umbi's dwelling structure, as per the latest Census evaluation, consisted of 81.2% houses and 18.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Tumbi Umbi stood at 39.2%, with 43.7% of dwellings mortgaged and 17.2% rented.
+The median monthly mortgage repayment in the area was $2,146, while the median weekly rent figure was $410.
+Nationally, Tumbi Umbi's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing